infoatgodreams/GoDreams-Repository/Volume 3/Care Standards/Associated sector innovations/Untitled.md

 ## Immunization

 - BCG prevents Lung TB.
-BCG is usually injected on the baby&#39;s left shoulder.
+BCG is usually injected on the baby's left shoulder.
 A scar is formed six weeks after injection.
 It shows that the child may have become immune to Lung TB.
 - OPV (Polio dose) prevents Polio.
 DPT protects the child from Diphtheria, whooping cough and Tetanus.
 Measles vaccine prevents measles
 - Immunization card is given for each child by the health worker and to be kept safely for further follow up
 - Some people have misconceptions about immunization.
 You need to dispel these.